Want to switch to pellet litter, but not sure how you are going to get your cat to use it? Find out how in this step-by-step guide with helpful tips!

 - Start adding pellet litter to the other box as well.
 Do this in increasing ratios until the litter box only contains the pellet litter.

 - Keep the litter boxes clean, and remove “deposits” at least twice a day.
 Empty and wash the pellet litter box once a week.

 - Be patient and use positive reinforcement – punishment does not work when training cats.

 Good luck, and focus on the reasons you are doing this in the first place.
 Remember you only have to switch once, and then it will just be the usual maintenance.

 Some cats will take to the pellet litter without any fuzz or hesitation, and others may need some more time and training.
-To increase your chances of succeeding, you can continue reading for more details and helpful tips.
+To increase your chances of succeeding, you can continue reading for more in depth information and tips.

 Add new litter box

-Fill the additional box with the pellet litter.
+Fill the second litter box with the pellet litter.
 Cats tend to prefer shallow a layer, and the general guideline for pellet litter is one inch of depth.
 You can read more about how to use wood pellet litter in this article.